2015–16 Iraq FA Cup: Final

-From the Round of 16 onwards:

 Broadcasting rights

 The broadcasting rights were bought by Ishtar Cinema Production Co.
 Ltd from the Iraq Football Association for five seasons in the start of the 2015–16 season.
 Al-Iraqiya Sport signed a protocol with the company to televise the FA Cup and the Iraqi Premier League matches.
 From the first round until the second legs of the semifinals, no channel was interested in buying the FA Cup matches' rights.
 On 10 January 2016, Al-Iraqiya Sport bought the rights of the last three games of the competition.
 However, the administrative board of Al-Quwa Al-Jawiya refused to televise their match against Duhok on live TV.
 On 4 April, the director of the production company, Mohammed Haijal, announced that the broadcasting rights of the final were given to Al-Kass Sports Channel.